2023 ASSESSMENT NOTICES

-In April 2022 you may receive an assessment notice in the mail with a 2022 Tax Estimate.
-This notice will tell you what changes are being made to the assessed value of your home and information on how to appeal the assessment if it is incorrect.
+In April 2023 you may have received an assessment notice in the mail with a 2023 Tax Estimate.
+This notice would have indicated what changes are being made to the assessed value of your home and information on how to appeal the assessment if it is incorrect.
 As stated in The Municipalities Act, you have 30 days to appeal the assessment from when the assessment roll is open.

 Per Section 214 of The Municipalities Act Town of White City Bylaw No. 464-06 indicates assessment notices produced in a non-revaluation year shall only be sent if the assessed value increased or decreased from the previous year: by $1,000 or by more than 1% of the total assessed value.
 If you did not receive an assessment notice there are likely no changes to the assessed value of your property.
 When the assessment roll is opened any resident may request an assessment notice for their property and appeal their property assessment.

 Property owners are given 30 days, or 60 days in a revaluation year, to appeal their property assessment.
 The 2023 Assessment Roll was open from March 30 to April 30 and is now closed.
 The window for assessment appeals is now closed - residents will have the opportunity to appeal their assessment in Spring 2024.